 Trust is key in a consumer environment.
 It is what long-lasting relationships are built on.
 If this trust is broken, it may stay that way or take significant time and effort to rebuild.
 As a result, it is imperative that organisations treat data protection with the utmost importance and embed compliance into their strategies and the very fabric of their organisations.

 No longer can safeguarding consumer data be seen as an afterthought or tag on; it needs to be a fundamental part of an organisation’s strategic outlook and aims.

 Data protection by design

 In practice, this means data protection should be embedded into your processing activities and business practices, from the design phase right through the lifecycle.
-For instance, if you are looking to embark on a marketing campaign for a new product, you should consider the data protection implications from the outset as opposed to when you are nearing the launch of the product.
+For instance, if you are looking to embark on a marketing campaign for a new product (read our guide to email marketing & PECR here), you should consider the data protection implications from the outset as opposed to when you are nearing the launch of the product.
 This will allow you to mitigate risks in a timely manner and put any required controls in place from the beginning.

 You need more than data protection policies

 It is not enough to have only policies and processes.
-Under the GDPR’s accountability principle you must be able to evidence how you meet the GDPR’s requirements.
+Under the UK GDPR’s accountability principle, you must be able to evidence how you meet the GDPR’s requirements.
 This means organisations need to tangibly show that their policies and processes are actually effective and fit for purpose.

 As such, you should have detailed documentation and processes in place, and in addition, mechanisms to consistently review how your employees are complying with them.
 This will ensure issues are identified swiftly and allow for appropriate remediation action to be taken.